Gaston Lachaise: Early life and education

-Born in Paris, Lachaise was the son of Marie Barré (1856–1940), herself the daughter of a sculptor and Jean Lachaise (1848–1901), a cabinetmaker who designed furniture for the private apartment of Gustave Eiffel in the Eiffel Tower, among other commissions.
+Born in Paris, Lachaise was the son of Marie Barré (1856–1940) and Jean Lachaise (1848–1901), a cabinetmaker who designed furniture for the private apartment of Gustave Eiffel in the Eiffel Tower, among other commissions.
 At age 13 he entered a craft school, the École Municipale Bernard Palissy, where he was trained in the decorative arts, and from 1898 to 1904 he studied sculpture at the École des Beaux-Arts under Gabriel-Jules Thomas.
 He began his artistic career as a modeler for the French Art Nouveau designer René Lalique.

 Move to America

 Around 1902 or 1903 he met and fell in love with Isabel Dutaud Nagle (1872–1957), a married American woman of French Canadian descent (she eventually divorced her husband and married Lachaise).
 When she returned to her home near Boston in 1904, Lachaise vowed to follow her.
-After briefly working for the master jewelry and glass designer René Lalique in order to pay for his passage, he arrived in America in 1906, never to return to his native land.
+After briefly working as a modeler for the master jewelry and glass designer René Lalique in order to pay for his passage, he arrived in America in 1906, never to return to his native land.
 For the next fifteen years he earned a living as a sculptor's assistant.
 At first, in Boston and Quincy, Massachusetts, he worked for H. H. Kitson, an academic sculptor who was chiefly producing military monuments.
 In 1912 Lachaise moved to New York City to help Kitson in his studio at 7 MacDougal Alley.
-Soon after that, he went to work as an assistant to the sculptor Paul Manship, while also creating his own art.
-His employment with Paul Manship lasted until 1921.
+Soon after that, he went to work for the sculptor Paul Manship, while also creating his own art.
+His employment with Paul Manship lasted until late 1920 or early 1921.
 (Later examples of the work of both sculptors can be seen at Rockefeller Center.)

 Lachaise rented many studios in Greenwich Village, namely 45 Washington Square South (1912–1913/1914, razed), 10 West 14th Street (1917–1919/1921, still standing), 461 6th Avenue (1921–1923, still standing), 20 West 8th Street (1924–1926, razed), 55 West 8th Street (1927–1933, still standing), and 42 Washington Mews (1933–shortly before his death, still standing).
-In 1922, Lachaise bought a summer home and studio in Georgetown, Maine, Marsden Hartley being a frequent visitor.
+Lachaise's wife bought an old house and nearby studio in Georgetown, Maine, in 1922 and 1923, and the couple restored the buildings for use as their country home and a sculpture studio.
+Marsden Hartley was an occasional visitor.

 In America, Lachaise developed his distinctive style and portrayal of the female nude to convey his views about the world around him and healthy, fulfilling human existence.
 Lachaise's ample nudes, which markedly differ from the slender type then in favor, were seen by his contemporaries as, for example, images of maturity and abundance.
 In the words of a later critic: "The breasts, the abdomen, the thighs, the buttocks—upon each of these elements the sculptor lavishes a powerful and incisive massiveness, a rounded voluminousness, that answers not to the descriptions of nature but to an ideal prescribed by his own emotions."